xuziping/ApiHelper/README.md

         1. Install nodejs: http://nodejs.cn/download
         2. Install apidoc: npm install -g apidoc

 2. When ApiDoc is ready, please  create a property file called "*apiHelper.properties*" and set necessary properties.
-Please refer to the *Configuration* part.
+Please refer to the *Configuration* part for the details.

-3. Please copy templates from src/main/resources/template under your "templatePath".
-For now, there are four templates:
+3. If you want to design your own template, please write your templates under "templatePath".
+For now, there are FOUR templates:

 		apidoc_template.ftl
 		It is the whole template for ApiDoc.
-We don't suggest you to change it.
+We don't suggest you to override.

 		markdown_template.ftl
 		It is the whole template for Markdown.
-		You could re-write it with your pleasure.
-Please refer to the "How to write your own templates" part before you re-design.
+Please override it with your pleasure.

 		response_json.ftl
 		It is the response json template.
-		Because different company/teams have different return json format, please feel free to re-design it.
+		Because different companies/teams have different RESPONSE json data format, please feel free to override it.

 		help.ftl
-		It is not so useful, the help message just displays in console after run the program.
+		It shows message in Console after run the program.

-		When you re-design your templates, you might write your help messages here.
+	If you don't want to override any template, please skip this step; Otherwise, please refer to “How to write your own templates” for more details.

-4. After set the properties, you could double click **runApiHelper.bat** directly, it would generate __autoAPI.
+4. After set the properties, you could double click **runApiHelper.bat** directly, it would generate __autoAPI and final folders.
 Of course, you could run it manually as well:

 	    # generate temp files： __autoAPI/apidoc 和 __autoAPI/postman
 		java -jar ApiHelper.jar